marckengland/marckengland/README.md

 - **Custom SaaS & CRMs** for teams that outgrew their spreadsheet
 - **Mobile-web integrated products** with React Native and a shared TypeScript backend

-Currently at **Control Flow Labs** (Singapore) as a full-stack engineer.
 Open to freelance and contract work — see [marckengland.com/hire](https://marckengland.com/hire).

 ## 🚀 Featured Work